gf-eaton/procedures/codesys/README.md

   + Workaround is to use 3.5.18.40 The only supported version as of 2023-10-11.

 # Step 0 installation
+## Installation of CoDeSys and SMP Manager on your PC

 Do not alter files in folder `\\casrospfp01\Public\USERS\Guy Francoeur` as they are used by everyone